Cannabis Terpenes: What Are They And What Do They Do?

 Different smell varieties depict different effects on the patients:

-• The aroma of Lemon or lemony aromas provide temperament enhancement and boldness due to the extreme level of Limonene terpene.
+- The aroma of Lemon or lemony aromas provides temperament enhancement and boldness due to the extreme level of Limonene terpene.

 A Flavor Wheel was developed by Green House Seed Company in its spectral analysis study.